ramanarao1997/Computer-Vision/README.md

 2) Run the ipython notebooks present in the respective folders to see the results.

-Please feel free to use the files.
+Please feel free to use the files if needed.